‘Older woman’ who took Prince Harry’s virginity behind pub speaks out for first time

 A woman has come forward claiming to be the “older woman” who took Prince Harry's virginity, saying she had a “passionate and sparky” encounter with the Duke as a teenager.

-Sasha Walpole said she and the Prince had sex in a field whilst she was working as a groom at the then-Prince Charles' residence, Highgrove House.
+Sasha Walpole said she and the Prince had sex in a field a while after she had worked as a groom at the then-Prince Charles' residence, Highgrove House.

 The 40-year-old said the sex was “passionate and sparky” but between two friends.